marbenMB/42_C_Projects/README.md

-# Ft_Printf_110%
+# Ft_Printf
-Write a library that contains ft_printf, a function that will mimic the real printf in c.
+---
+The goal of this project is pretty straightforward.
+You will recode printf().
+You will mainly learn about using a variable number of arguments.
+You will discover variadic functions in C.